Lumi-supercomputer/LUMI-training-materials/docs/PEAP-Q-20220427/software_stacks.md

 In this part of the training, we cover:

--   Software stacks on LUMI
+-   Software stacks on LUMI, where we discuss the organisation of the software stacks that we offer and some of the policies surrounding it
 -   Advanced Lmod use to make the best out of the software stacks
 -   Creating your customised environment with EasyBuild, the tool that we use to install most software.